calstephano/cavern-descent/README.md

 # Cavern Descent

-Final project for ARTG 120 & CMPM 120 at UCSC.
+Made as the final project for ARTG 120 and CMPM 120 at UCSC.

 Play the game: https://calstephano.github.io/cavern-descent/